WiktorHawrylik/guessing_game/README.md

-# Guessing Game - Leptos WebAssembly UI

-Interactive number guessing game built with Rust and Leptos, compiled to WebAssembly and running in your browser.
+# Practice Luck 🎲

+A beautiful number guessing game built entirely in Rust.
+Experience the joy of full-stack type safety with zero context switching between languages.

 ![Game Won](./docs/won_game.png)

+## Why Leptos?

+**Reactive & Performant** - Fine-grained reactivity means only the DOM elements that change actually re-render.
+Lightning-fast UIs with minimal overhead, inspired by frameworks like SolidJS.

+**WebAssembly Speed** - Compiled to WebAssembly for near-native performance in the browser.
+Rust's memory safety guarantees and zero-cost abstractions, with zero garbage collection overhead.

+**Full-Stack Rust** - Write your entire application in one language.
+Share code between client and server, maintain type safety everywhere, and eliminate context switching forever.

-Learn Rust and Leptos by following the [Rust Language Book](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html) with [Leptos](https://leptos.dev/) capabilities!
+Learn Rust fundamentals through this [classic guessing game](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html), now enhanced with [Leptos](https://leptos.dev/) magic!

 ## How to Play